sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 ## Custom Branding Theme

 Create a new branding theme called `passkeyreg`, using the master template but replacing these pages under the `pages/templates` directory.
-You can diff the pages to understand the changes.
-They also include HTML comments with information on what was done for customization:
+You can diff the pages against the master template to understand the changes.
+Each also includes HTML comments in the `&lt;head&gt;`` tag with information on what was done for customization:
 ```
+    ./authentication/login/identity_source/identity_source_selection/default/combined_login_selection.html (this page  is **optional** - see discussion on login page below)
     ./authentication/mfa/enrollment/default/enrollment_selection.html
     ./authentication/mfa/enrollment/default/enrollment_success.html
     ./authentication/mfa/enrollment/default/fido2_enrollment.html
     ./authentication/mfa/fido2/default/passwordless_fido2.html
     ./workflow/pages/default/custom_page1.html
     ./workflow/pages/default/custom_page2.html
     ./workflow/pages/default/custom_page3.html
 ```

 The following subsections give an example of how to complete this task.